C String Extraction: Standard, Custom & Multibyte Guide

 }

-• If '\0' is not present, data from other memory locations may be output.
+• If is not present, other data in memory may be output.

 Method 1: Use string literals